danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 object approach.
 This section will go through a few of the common examples, and the usual pitfalls to avoid.

-But before we dwelve into details remember to document in kerneldoc with the inline per-member kerneldoc comment style once you go beyond a simple single lock per object approach.
+But before we delve into details remember to document in kerneldoc with the inline per-member kerneldoc comment style once you go beyond a simple single lock per object approach.
 It's the best place for future bug fixers and reviewers - meaning you - to find the rules for how at least things were meant